Skip to main content

 Do I need a permit for electrical work in Atlanta?

-Can homeowners pull their own permits in Atlanta?
+Can a homeowner pull their own permits in Atlanta without a contractor license?

 Cite This Data